How Journey Tweaked Their Lineup and Went Supernova With ‘Escape’

 Perry and Cain finished the lyrics later, including a line about a non-existent place called "South Detroit."
 "I ran the phonetics of east, west, and north, but nothing sounded as good or emotionally true to me as South Detroit," Perry told Vulture in 2012.
 "The syntax just sounded right.
 I fell in love with the line.
 It's only been in the last few years that I've learned that there is no South Detroit.
 But it doesn't matter."

 Indeed, Schon says "Don't Stop Believin'" earns Journey as much as three times the amount of any other catalog song.
 That belated success underscores Schon's consistent, though at-first largely unheard, assertion that there was more to Journey's tour-de-force Escape than the soaring romanticism of its blockbuster ballad.

-“I listen to it now and it’s a great record but, really, it’s all over the map,” Schon told Goldmine.
+“I listen to it now and it’s a great record, but it’s all over the map,” Schon told Goldmine.
 “You’ve got a song like ‘Dead or Alive’ on it, which is like really musical punk.
-[Laughs.]
 I don’t know what you’d call it.
 It had tight time changes and drum lines that Steve Smith had to sort out.
 And then you have ‘Open Arms’ on the other side of the spectrum, and so it was like everything between A and Z and everything in the middle.”